Skip to main content

 You will impress a faculty member if you read the chapters in their specialty area the night before you are working with him or her.

-View Web Lectures Here
+View Web Lectures

 Southwest Campus (Bismarck)

-Students on the Southwest Campus will spend two weeks on their Neurology rotation at either Sanford Health, CHI St. Alexius Health, or Mid Dakota Clinic.
+Students on the Southwest Campus will spend four weeks on their Neurology rotation at either Sanford Health, CHI St. Alexius Health, or Mid Dakota Clinic.
 They will spend time with neurologists learning to perform a neurologic examination, gain an understanding of neurologic diseases, and complete a patient write-up incorporating neurologic history and examination.
 The students will also attend neurologic lectures by the neurologists.

 Southeast Campus (Fargo)